Skip to content

 To receive VA disability for heart conditions, you must meet the elements of a service connection.

-The 3 Elements Needed to Service Connect Your Heart Condition are:
+The 3 Elements Needed to Service Connect Your Heart Condition

 1. A Current diagnosis

-2. Evidence of an in-service event, injury, illness or aggravation
+2. Evidence of an in-service event, injury, illness, or aggravation

 3. A nexus, or link, between the first two via competent medical evidence